Childe on Civilisation

 Childe was an immensely stimulating thinker, perhaps because he was a Marxist and he made a real stab at establishing what made civilisation, or rather what made a city, because he was trying to tell how the cities of the Near East of Mesopotamia and Egypt differed from the Neolithic villages that he had studied so intensely along the Danube.

-He published the article in what is for archaeologists a somewhat obscure journal The Town Planning Review, no doubt because he thought it was a subject that town planners should be interested in.
-Fortunately the original paper is now available on the web.
+He published the article, The Urban Revolution in what is for archaeologists a somewhat obscure journal The Town Planning Review 1950, no doubt because he thought it was a subject that town planners should be interested in.
+Fortunately the original paper is now available as a downloadable pdf on the web.
 He gives ten criteria, not as a list, but with a paragraph length description of each.
 Let me perhaps summarise – though I find to my surprise that what he said he was defining was not civilisation, but cities, and how they differed from villages.

 The first rather obvious point is that cities were more extensive and more densely populated than previous settlements.
 There was in effect a leap in size of settlement in somewhere around 3000 BC.
 The larger settlements led to the second point, the emergence of full time professional craftsmen who did not have to procure their own food and could therefore become merchants, officials and priests – the latter of course being a particularly useless occupation in Childe’s eyes.